This article is part of a larger series on Business Financing.

 4. Overall Cost of Financing Is Expensive

 For example, two startups both need $1 million and are valued at $10 million.
-The first company takes out an SBA loan for startups for 10 years at 10% interest, and the other raises $1 million for 10% equity.
-In ten years, if both companies sell for $100 million, the founders of the first company paid $600,000 in interest for the loan and retained equity, while the second company lost $10 million of proceeds from the sale due to the equity dilution.
+The first company takes out a Small Business Administration (SBA) loan for 10 years at 10% interest, the other raises $1 million for 10% equity.
+In 10 years, if both companies sell for $100 million, the founders of the first company paid $600,000 in interest for the loan and retained full equity while the second company gave up $10 million of proceeds from the sale due to the equity dilution.

-5. Formal Reporting Structure & Board of Directors Are Required
+5. Formal Reporting Structure and Board of Directors Is Required

-When you get venture capital funding, you’ll be required to set up a board of directors and a more rigid internal structure.
+When you get venture capital funding, you’ll be required to set up a board of directors and a formalized internal structure.
 Both facilitate growth and transparency for the company, enabling it to scale.
-This can limit the flexibility of the company and reduce the amount of control that the founders have.
-However, it is beneficial to a company that is growing rapidly.
+However, this can limit the flexibility of the company and reduce the amount of control that the founders have.

-Venture capital firms impose this structure to oversee the company and diagnose any problems.
+Venture capital firms impose this structure to provide governance oversight and help diagnose any problems.
 At a faster pace of growth, problems also arrive more quickly and need to be fixed before they get out of control.
-This structure also gives the venture capital firms comfort because of increased levels of reporting and transparency.
+This structure also gives venture capital firms comfort because of increased levels of reporting and transparency.

 6. Extensive Due Diligence Is Required

-Venture capital partners need to screen startups because they are investing money that belongs to outside contributors.
+Venture capital partners need to screen startups because they’re investing money that belongs to outside contributors.
 This happens in two stages.
-In the initial stage, your technology and business fundamentals are evaluated to determine if the market exists and if the business can be scaled.
-In the second stage, they conduct a more thorough review of your teams’ background and the startups financial and legal position.
+Initially, your technology and business fundamentals are evaluated to determine if the market exists and if the business can be scaled.
+Then, venture capital partners conduct a more thorough review of your team’s background and the company’s financial and legal position.

-Although this process can take several months, it is beneficial for the startups that go through it.
-By identifying problems and addressing them early in the startups’ development, it is much easier to correct them.
-Future rounds of funding become simpler too, because many issues have already been reviewed and corrected.
+Although this process can take several months, it’s beneficial for the companies that go through it.
+By identifying problems and addressing them early in a startup’s development, it’s much easier to correct them.
+Future rounds of funding will become simpler because many issues will have already been reviewed and corrected.